swimlane/node-microservice-demo/petstore/README.md

 ## Developing

 ### Commands
 We use [npm scripts](https://docs.npmjs.com/misc/scripts) as our build tool.
-Below are the commands for the task runner.

-- `npm start`: Builds and starts the project with node-mon
-- `npm run clean`: Cleans the dist folder
-- `npm run dev`: Builds, watches and starts the project with node-mon
-- `npm run debug`: Builds, watches and starts the project with node-inspector
-- `npm run lint`: Runs ts-lint code style checks on the project
-- `npm run test`: Runs the tests using mocha
-- `npm run chk-updates`: Searches for updates to libraries used
+Refer to the package.json script's entry for list of scripts.

 ### TypeScript
 If you are installing a new third-party project, you will likely need to install the typings for that